DeStRoYeR-droid/Scrapy-GoodReads/README.md

 ## Description 📝

-This repository marks my first attempt at web scraping using [Scrapy](https://scrapy.org/) and what better way to do it than doing it on GoodReads to yields the details of the books which are described in the start_urls of /Learning/Spiders file.
+This repository marks my first attempt at web scraping using [Scrapy](https://scrapy.org/) and what better way to do it than doing it on GoodReads to yield the details of the books which are described in the start_urls of /Learning/Spiders file.

 ---